yan-xinyi/AKE/README.md

 <b>In this paper, we propose to utilize EEG and eye-tracking signals to enhance AKE from Microblogs. </b>
 Our work includes the followig aspects:

-  1. <b>We applied different types of cognitive signals generated during human reading to AKE from Microblogs for the first time.</b>
+  - We applied different types of cognitive signals generated during human reading to AKE from Microblogs for the first time.
   Specifically, we combine EEG signals and Eye-tracking signals jointly to AKE based on the open-source cognitive language processing corpus ZUCO.
-  2. We compared the effects of <b>different frequency bands of EEG signals</b>  on the performance of the AKE.
+  - We compared the effects of <b>different frequency bands of EEG signals</b>  on the performance of the AKE.
-  3. Furthermore, we evaluated AKE by <b>combining the most effective EEG signals and eye-tracking signals from single-source cognitive signal tests</b> .
+  - Furthermore, we evaluated AKE by combining the most effective EEG signals and eye-tracking signals from single-source cognitive signal tests<  .
-  4. Analyzing the unsatisfactory results of the previous experiments, we <b>improved the AKE model based on Pretrained Language Models (PLMs)</b> : First, we incorporate Glove embeddings into the input layer of the SATT-BiLSTM+CRF model, which exhibited the best AKE test performance.
+  - Analyzing the unsatisfactory results of the previous experiments, we improved the AKE model based on Pretrained Language Models (PLMs): First, we incorporate Glove embeddings into the input layer of the SATT-BiLSTM+CRF model, which exhibited the best AKE test performance.
 Second, we propose an improved AKE based on BERT.
 Lastly, we implemented an improved AKE based on the T5 (including T5-Base and T5-Large).

 The results verified the enhancement of cognitive signals genarated during human reading on AKE.
 EEG signals exhibit the most significant improvement, while the combined results showed no further enhancement.
 T5-Large model can maximize the performance of the model without weakening the cognitive signals’ weights.